TABLE OF CONTENT

 Feature Vectorization Raster Upscaling

-Best Use Cases Logos, icons, typography Photo-based logos, detailed textures
+Typical Use Case Logos, icons, typography Photo-based logos, detailed textures

-Quality at Different Sizes Stays sharp at any size Degrades with significant enlargement
+Quality at Large Sizes Stays sharp at any size Degrades with significant enlargement

 Vectorization uses mathematically defined shapes to maintain sharpness at any size, making it perfect for scalable logos.
 Logo Diffusion's vector export taps into this capability, delivering assets ready for production.
 On the other hand, raster upscaling works better for designs with intricate textures.
 Logo Diffusion's creative upscaler enhances resolution up to 4x while keeping texture details intact.